Tuesday, October 1, 2024

 Wednesday, October 2, 2024

-After waking up at 07:30, I showered, shaved and dressed.
-We walked downstairs for breakfast at the Black Pavilion restaurant buffet.
+After waking up at 07:30, I showered, shaved, and dressed.
+We walked downstairs to the Black Pavilion restaurant buffet for breakfast.
 We selected the following items:

 • Yogurt with Jam (delicious!)